continuedev/continue/docs/docs/concepts/sdk.md

 ### `get_user_secret`

-`get_user_secret` will retrieve a secret from the local .env file or, if it doesn't exist, prompt the user to enter the secret, then store this in the .env file.
+`get_user_secret` will retrieve a secret from the local .env file or, if it doesn't exist, prompt the user to enter the secret before moving on.